 After the installation of Exchange Server 2016 at the organization’s Active Directory environment, The Server setup creates a Service Connection Point (SCP) for the Autodiscover feature.
 The role of Autodiscover in Exchange Server is to search for the available settings and services for the client systems at the Exchange Server.
-So, when you create a new Outlook profile with an Exchange account, then you do not need to manually set up the settings, but the Autodiscover will search and establish the connection for you.
+So, when you create a new Outlook profile with an Exchange account, you do not need to set up the settings manually, but Autodiscover will search and establish the connection.

-The Autodiscover service connection point gets register with the help of a URL having the fully qualified domain name of the Exchange Server.
-You can check the URL with the help of following command run in the Exchange Management Shell.
+The Autodiscover service connection point gets registered with the help of a URL having the fully qualified domain name of the Exchange Server.
+You can check the URL with the help of the following command run in the Exchange Management Shell.

 Get-ClientAccessService -Identity <ServerName> | Select AutodiscoverServiceInternalUri